StrongResearch/isc-demos/README.md

  understand where and how these event logs are created.

-You can launch a tensorboard instance to track the training and performance metrics of the experiment with the following command (**Note:** for this you will need to be accessing the ISC from an IDE such as VSCode which can handle automatic port-forwarding).
+You can launch a tensorboard instance to track the training and performance metrics of the experiment with the following command (**Note:** this assumes you are accessing the ISC from an IDE such as VSCode which does automatic port-forwarding.
+See below for instructions on how to view tensorboard when accessing the ISC from terminal without IDE).

  ```bash
  tensorboard --logdir <Output Path from ISC Experiments table> --port <port>